kolan72/PoliNorError/README.md

 Within the catch block, the policy processor can contain [error processors](#error-processors) that can extra handle exceptions.

-But before handling can start, [error filters](#error-filters) need to be satisfied.
+But before error processing can start, [error filters](#error-filters) need to be satisfied.

 So, the process of handling a delegate consists of checking error filters, running error processors and applying policy rules.